Grand Parade (Halifax, Nova Scotia): 19th century

 The original building of Dalhousie College (now Dalhousie University) opened at the north end of the Grand Parade in 1821.
 It was a Georgian four storey building separated from the square by a dry moat to allow light to the lower floors.
 As the 19th century progressed the Grand Parade deteriorated.
 Dalhousie claimed to lack the funds to upkeep the space while the city claimed it could not take responsibility for the square without undisputed ownership of it.
 Meanwhile, city offices and council chambers were located at premises on Water Street described at the time as "a trifle porous", "disreputable looking", and "a dirty hole".
-In 1872 the council asked E.H.
+In 1872, the council asked E.H.
 Keating, the city engineer, to investigate ways to improve the Grand Parade.
 Keating suggested building a new city hall at the south end of the site.
 Public opinion preferred the Dalhousie site, at the north end of the square.
 In the end, Dalhousie agreed to relocated to the city's South End and a decision was made to build a "respectable building" on the site of the college.
 At this time Mayor James MacIntosh suggested renaming the square after Queen Victoria as the name Grand Parade bore connotations to a "condition of decay".
 This was not pursued.

-An impressive new edifice was designed by Edward Elliot.
+A new edifice was designed by Edward Elliot.
 Demolition of the old college began in 1886.
 The cornerstone of the new city hall was laid in 1888.
 Following the completion of the building, Keating completely redesigned the layout of the square to more suitably reflect its new civic role.
 He built a circular carriage drive that began at Barrington Street and looped in front of City Hall.
 The retaining wall on Barrington was rebuilt at this time.